FavorSelect/backend/README.md

 # 📦 FavorSelect - Backend Server

-This is the backend server for FavorSelect,  Built with Node.js, Express,MYSQL, and cloud integrations such as AWS S3, Twilio, and Upstash Redis.
+This is the backend server for **FavorSelect**, an e-commerce platform.
+It is built with **Node.js**, **Express**, **MySQL**, and integrates third-party services like **AWS S3**, **Twilio**, and **Upstash Redis**.

 ---

 ## 🚀 Features

-- JWT-based user authentication
+- JWT-based authentication for users and sellers
 - Secure email and phone OTP verification
-- AWS S3 for file uploads
+- AWS S3 integration for image uploads
-- Upstash Redis for fast session or cache management
+- Redis-based cache/session management with Upstash
-- Twilio for SMS services
+- Twilio SMS integration
-- Environment-based configuration for secure deployment
+- Social login support: Google, Facebook, Twitter
+- Full admin, seller, and user API segregation
+- Role-based access control (admin, admin+, superadmin)
+- Product management, wishlist, reviews, carts, orders, and more

 ---